Updated on 18th November 2024 | 4:46 PM | #MBAGroupDiscussion

 The GD round can come to a halt in one of two ways.
 One, the moderator will ask the candidates to leave the room as the GD has ended.
 Or two, they can ask one or more than one candidate(s) to make a concluding statement and summarise the discussion.
 This is done if a candidate has not provided enough input in the GD.

-The Group Discussion is a technique that has been used for a long time and has been used extensively.
-There are several reasons for this with one of the prime reasons being the wide variety of skills that one can test during a group discussion.
+Group discussion is a technique that has been used extensively for a long time.
+There are several reasons for this, one of the prime reasons being the wide variety of skills that one can test during a group discussion.

 Someone must take charge of the discussion and the candidate who does this would emerge as the leader in the group discussion.